jlangr/library2020/README.md

 Caveats
 ---
 In IntelliJ, if you get an error about not being able to mock a non-public or static method, make sure that the Gradle runner is also version 1.8.
 Check out the gradle settings.

+Running the Application
+---
+./gradlew bootRun

+Running the Cucumber Tests
+---

+Cucumber Notes
+---
+A test with a missing stepdef will still run and maybe pass??
+  - ALWAYS watch a test fail

+Take advantage of the code it gives you.

+Q:
+  - how to format test run output to be colored better?
+  - is there a better cucumber runner within IDEA?
+Plugin?

+  - multiple stepdefs files--recommended?